 My great grandmother, Flora Grünberger, loved ice-skating.
 In the winter months, when the Oder river would freeze over, she’d take her granddaughter, my mom, bundle up, and go out into the cold.
 They’d put on their special shoes, hold hands and have fun.
 When my Zionist grandfather, fearing new regime, opted to schlep her daughter and beloved granddaughter to Palestina, she wasn’t about to join.
-For one, there were not get enough “certifikatim” (immigration certificates); and besides, what nonsense!
-She was not about to leave her lifelong “homeland”, where her husband, my great-grandfather, was a decorated WWI sniper; nothing can possibly happen, let alone to her!!
+For one, there were not able to get enough “certifikatim” (immigration certificates); and besides, what nonsense!
+She was not about to leave her lifelong “homeland”, where her husband, my great-grandfather, was a decorated WWI sniper; nothing can possibly happen in “cultural” Germany! let alone to her!!

 Silence was also what accompanied the surviving relatives.
-My nuclear family all arrived in Israel in the 1930’s with the “5th Aliya”, so I made that assumption about everybody.
-I knew that my aunt (by marriage) left Berlin in 1935.
+My nuclear family all arrived in Israel in the 1930’s with the “5th Aliya”, so I made that assumption that this is so for “everybody”.
+For example, I knew that my aunt (by marriage) left Berlin in 1935.
 Clearly, where would one go?
 I assumed she too, came to Israel then.

 It was not until I was 32 years old and a mother to three children already that I learned the “rest of the story”.
 I was in Israel for my uncle’s shiv’a when my aunt was asked when she came to Israel.
-Me, knowing “everything”, jumped and said, 1935!
+Me, knowing “everything” about the family’s history, jumped and said, 1935!
 My aunt looked at me puzzled: ‘no, that’s when we left Germany’.
 ‘Yes, so?
 1936’?
-I thought, what’s so hard to calculate?
+I thought, how long does it take to get here? what’s so hard to calculate?

-‘What???
-Wait, but didn’t you leave Berlin in 1935’?
-I said, as if trying to change what’s about to be revealed.
+‘What???’ she shook her head, yes.
+‘But wait’ I tried to save the story; my version of the story, ‘but didn’t you leave Berlin in 1935’? still trying to change what’s about to be revealed.

 ‘We went to Holland’.